paulwib/minimal-react-app/README.md

 * React 17
 * Babel 7 config
 * Webpack 5 config
-* Tested with Node 12.x and 14.x, may work with other versions.
+* Tested with Node 22.x, may work with other versions.

 [create-react-app]:https://github.com/facebook/create-react-app